SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 ### Logs and Messages (Same for `init` and `handle`)

-Logs (or events) is a list of key-value pair.
+Logs (or events) is a list of key-value pairs.
 The keys and values are encrypted, but the list structure itself is not encrypted.

 | Output         | Type                   | Encrypted? | Notes                                      |
 | -------------- | ---------------------- | ---------- | ------------------------------------------ |